AndreasChristensen89/janken-bossu/README.md

 ### Text content
 Content was all formulated by myself, but I took inspiration from video/board games I have played throughout my life, comic books I have read, as well as my own experiences living in Japan.

-### Icons
-Icons and script were taken from https://fontawesome.com/, as well as Google's fonts: https://fonts.google.com/icons?selected=Material+Icons.

 ### Coding help
 * For help with varius issues with animations, css background manipulation etc. I often resorted to https://stackoverflow.com/